Chittamara, Belonia

-Chittamara is a Village in South Tripura district in the Indian state of Tripura, located in the UTC 5.30 time zone and it follows Indian standard time (IST).
+Chittamara is a village in South Tripura district in the Indian state of Tripura, located in the UTC 5.30 time zone and it follows Indian standard time (IST).
 Chittamara sun rise time varies -36 minutes from IST.
 The vehicle driving side in Chittamara is left, all vehicles should take left side during driving.
 Chittamara people are using its national currency which is Indian Rupee and its international currency code is INR.
-Chittamara phones and mobiles can be accessed by adding the Indian country dialing code +91 from abroad.
-Chittamara people are following the dd/mm/yyyy date format in day-to-day life.
 It lies on the border with Bangladesh.
 It contains a SBI Branch and tehsil.
 The native language of Chittamara is Bengali, Kokborok and most of the village people speak Bengali, Kokborok.
 Chittamara people use Bengali, Kokborok language for communication.